-CircleMUD 3.0 was originally written as UNIX software and will automatically configure itself (using GNU autoconf) and compile under most versions of UNIX, both BSD and System V derivatives.
-With minor adjustments (documented below), the same source should compile under Microsoft Windows 95 and NT, IBM OS/2, and the Amiga.
+CircleMUD 3.1 was originally written as UNIX software and will automatically configure itself (using GNU autoconf) and compile under most versions of UNIX, both BSD and System V derivatives, including Mac OS X. With minor adjustments (documented below), the same source should compile under Microsoft Windows 95 and NT, IBM OS/2, and the Amiga.
 Users have also reported getting Circle to compile and run under MkLinux, the port of Linux to the Power Macintosh.
 CircleMUD will not work under DOS, Windows 3.x, Windows for Workgroups 3.x, or Mac System 7.